 It is not entirely known what purpose the primordial pouch served, but it is believed it may be there to protect the cat’s belly (which of course houses the vulnerable internal organs) area during a fight.

-Two breeds which have the primordial pouch written into the standard are the Bengal and the Pixie-bob.
+Two breeds that have the primordial pouch written into the standard are the Bengal and the Pixie-bob.

 Belly as a guide to your cat’s weight